firebird641/Linux_Basics/Documentation.md

 ## APT

-APT (Advaned Packaging Tool) is a Linux Package Manager.
+APT (Advanced Packaging Tool) is a Linux Package Manager.
 It is used to Install / Remove / Update Software Packages for Debian-based Distributions like Ubuntu, Linux Mint and others.

 ~~~bash
 apt update # Update Software List (check for updates)